nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 Well, if you are accostumed to MSVC or to C99 code, or you just thought that knowing C++ code was enough to write C code...here we are.

 In C90 you could not declare variable in the loop declaration.
-And that is not all, you are only allowed to declare variable anywhere but at the very beginning of a block.
+And that is not all, you are only allowed to declare variables at the very beginning of a block.
 Every declaration must happen before any statement.

 This is not a valid C90 snippet either: